 MedStar Mobile Healthcare, or MedStar, is the trade name of the Metropolitan Area EMS Authority.
-We are the exclusive 9-1-1 provider for the City of Fort Worth and the client cities of Blue Mound, Burleson, Edgecliff, Forest Hill, Haltom City, Haslet, Lakeside, Lake Worth, River Oaks, Sansom Park, Saginaw, Westover Hills, Westworth Village, and White Settlement.
-Our system is the 17th largest in the nation, with an annual operating budget in excess of $28 million.
+We are the exclusive 9-1-1 provider for the City of Fort Worth and the client cities of Blue Mound, Burleson, Edgecliff Village, Forest Hill, Haltom City, Haslet, Lakeside, Lake Worth, River Oaks, Sansom Park, Saginaw, Westover Hills, Westworth Village, and White Settlement.
 We also provide interfacility ground transportation, local non-emergent response, Rodeo Team, and special event EMS for the annual Stock Show and Rodeo, NASCAR/IRL races, and concerts.

 What is the size and scope of the MedStar EMS system?

-The MedStar service area is a mix of rural and urban response challenges, comprised of over 421 square miles with a population of approximately 860,000.
-MedStar responded to over 96,000 emergency and non-emergency calls in 2009, 95.8% of these were emergency calls.
+The MedStar service area is a mix of rural and urban response challenges, comprised of over 436 square miles and serving over 1 million residents.
+MedStar operates a fleet of 65 ambulances and responds to 155,000 emergency calls a year.
 Currently, MedStar employs a diverse work force of 350 team members and we are still growing.